Heerozh/spectre/README.md

 ## Back-testing

-Quick Starts contains easy-to-understand examples, please read first.
+[Quick Start](#back-testing) contains easy-to-understand examples, please read first.

 The `spectre.trading.CustomAlgorithm` currently does not supports live trading, but it designed as switchable, will implement it in the future.